 Teachers and students need strong Wi-Fi connections and basic (free) Zoom accounts.
-The VHEC volunteer docent who will facilitate the workshop will be the host of the Zoom meeting.
+The VHEC volunteer docent who will facilitate the workshop will host the Zoom meeting.

-With generous sponsorship from the Diamond Foundation, the Vancouver Holocaust Education Centre is pleased to offer this program free of charge until June 2021.
+With generous sponsorship from the Diamond Foundation, the Vancouver Holocaust Education Centre is pleased to offer this program free of charge.